Alessandro Circati: Australia

 On 6 June 2023, after talks with Graham Arnold and a phone call with his family, Circati made the decision to represent Australia rather than Italy, rejecting the Gli Azzurrini call-up to their youth team.
 He was added to the 23-man squad set to play against Argentina in Beijing, and was settled into the squad by Mathew Ryan.
 However, Circati was an unused substitute in two friendlies with the Socceroos, sitting on the bench in the matches against Argentina and Mexico (on 12 September).

-Circati made his debut on 18 October 2023 in a Soccer Ashes friendly match against New Zealand at Brentford Community Stadium.
+Circati made his debut on 18 October 2023 in a Soccer Ashes friendly match against New Zealand at the Brentford Community Stadium.
 He played a part in the opening goal scored by Harry Souttar and kept a clean sheet in the process as Australia won 2–0 over their rivals.
 Circati made his competitive debut on 11 June 2024 in a 5–0 win against Palestine in the 2026 FIFA World Cup qualification.

 On 9 September 2025, Circati was named in the starting lineup for the second leg of the 2025 Soccer Ashes as captain, in just his 7th appearance for the Socceroos.
-Circati revealed in a press conference during the 2025 Soccer Ashes series that former Italian goalkeeper Gianluigi Buffon played a key role in helping him choose to play for Australia over Italy.
+In the process he became the Socceroos' fourth youngest captain and the youngest since 1981.
+Circati revealed in a press conference during the Soccer Ashes series that former Italian goalkeeper Gianluigi Buffon played a key role in helping him choose to play for Australia over Italy.

+Circati scored his first international goal on 31 March 2026 against Curaçao during the 2026 FIFA Series at the AAMI Park.

+Circati was included in Australia's squad for the 2026 FIFA World Cup.
+Circati played every minute of Australia's World Cup campaign as the Socceroos finished second in their group.
+Australia were eliminated in the round of 32 after a 1–1 draw with Egypt, losing in a penalty shootout.
+Circati was one of only two Australian players, alongside Harry Souttar, to play every minute of the nation's World Cup campaign.

+Personal life

+Following Circati's transfer to Benfica in 2026, Perth Glory's "Most Glorious Academy Player" award was named the Alessandro Circati Medal, in recognition of his junior roots at the club as he became their biggest ever export.